dopf129-pixel/ai-business-assistant/project_brain/ARCHITECTURE.md

 Telegram may archive DRAFT, STALE, or DISMISSED records.
 ARCHIVED is terminal.
 These are storage lifecycle transitions only: every path preserves execution_allowed=False and executed=False.

+Review queue read flow:

+DRAFT / STALE Records

+↓

+ProductTaskDraftReviewQueueService

+↓

+Score + Priority + Explainable Reasons

+↓

+Telegram Review Queue

+The queue excludes DISMISSED and ARCHIVED records.
+Scores are calculated on read and are not persisted, learned, or passed to an executor.
+Stable ties are ordered oldest first.